thibautrey/ArduinoScreenMessage/README.md

 ####Initialise an LCD screen with the following constructor :####
 ```
 LCDManager lcdManager(LCD_NB_LINES, LCD_NB_COLS, /* Pin number for SS */);
+lcdManager.setBacklightPin(10); // TO SET BEFORE SETTING THE BACKLIGHT STATUS
+lcdManager.backlight(LOW); // HIGH OR LOW DEPENDING IF YOU WANT TO TURN ON OR OFF THE BACKLIGHT
 ```
 You can create as many LCDManager instances as you want as long as you specify a different SS pin for each of them.
 If you decide to display the same message on multiple screens just specify the same SS pin instead.